yellowtree/geoip-detect/readme.txt

 = 2.8.0 =

 * FIX: Localhost now always is a trusted proxy (for standard reverse proxy configurations, however the checkbox "uses a reverse proxy" still needs to be activated.)
+* FIX: Timezone was overwritten by country data even though the maxmind data had already detected a timezone.
 * ADD: If the manual datasource is used, the file will continue to be found if the site is moved to another host
 * Maxmind vendor code was updated to the current version (2.6.0).
 * PHP 5.4 is now required (due to the maxmind library).